PrempehEthel/FEB-2025-PYTHON-SESSIONS/README.md

-The files contains all PLP Python sessions assignment rom week 1 to current.
+The files contains all PLP Python sessions assignment from week 1 to current.